Mookie Betts Player Props: Dodgers vs. Astros

-The Los Angeles Dodgers, including Mookie Betts (.293 slugging percentage in past 10 games, including zero home run), battle starter J.P.
-France and the Houston Astros at Dodger Stadium, Friday at 10:10 PM ET.
+The Los Angeles Dodgers and Mookie Betts (.350 slugging percentage over his past 10 games, including one homer), take on starting pitcher Ronel Blanco and the Houston Astros at Dodger Stadium, Saturday at 7:15 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Angels.
+He hit a home run while going 1-for-3 in his previous game against the Astros.

 Mookie Betts Game Info & Props vs. the Astros